nftstorage/nft.storage/packages/api/README.md

 The `packages/api/scripts` directory contains a small `cli.js` utility script for building the API workers and managing the local development database.
 These scripts are invoked automatically when running `yarn dev` but may also be useful to run manually when debugging, etc.

-Running `node scripts/cli.js db` gives you some knobs for controlling the state of the local database:
+Running `node scripts/cli.js services` gives you some knobs for controlling the state of the local services:

-- `db --init` will re-build the docker-compose setup, ignoring any previously cached images
-- `db --start` starts the docker-compose setup
+- `services start` starts the docker-compose setup
-- `db --stop` stops all running containers
+- `services stop` stops all running containers
-- `db --clean` removes all docker containers, volumes, and other artifacts related to the database
+- `services stop --clean` as above, but also removes all docker containers, volumes, and other artifacts

 Each of the above can have a `--project` flag added, which sets the name of the [docker-compose project](https://docs.docker.com/compose/#multiple-isolated-environments-on-a-single-host).
 This can be useful if you want to create a custom environment that won't be automatically reset.